Butch Walker

 Bradley Glenn "Butch" Walker (born November 14, 1969) is an American singer-songwriter, musician, and record producer.
 He is the current lead guitarist for Train since 2025.
 He was lead guitarist for the glam metal band, SouthGang from the late 1980s to early 1990s.
 From 1997 to 2001, he became the lead vocalist and guitarist for the rock band, Marvelous 3.

 Career

 SouthGang

-Bradley Walker grew up in Cartersville, Georgia, working as a guitarist and performer in several rock bands during the 1980s, including Bad Boys and Byte the Bullet.
+Walker grew up in Cartersville, Georgia, working as a guitarist and performer in several rock bands during the 1980s, including Bad Boys and Byte the Bullet.
 In 1988, Byte the Bullet moved to Los Angeles, and within a year, was signed to Virgin Records.
 The band then changed its name to SouthGang and released two albums, Tainted Angel in 1991 and Group Therapy in 1992.
 SouthGang was one of the first bands to tour China in the early 1990s.
 Following modifications to their record contract, they disbanded, but remained on good terms.